All Episodes

 I just got a hold of it.

-He is a fearmonger, Sean, and I accept his challenge for a debate.
+He is a fear monger, Sean, and I accept his challenge for debate.

-His claim is outrageous that I am effectively an accomplice to this horrifying murder of this poor woman, Molly Tibbetts, just because I beg for compassion and mercy for undocumented immigrants.
+His claim is outrageous that I am effectively an accomplice to this horrifying murder of this poor woman, Molly Tibbets, just because I beg for compassion and mercy for undocumented immigrants.

 How dare he make so false an accusation?

-Well, I look, I will say this, and because you and I have debated the issue of immigration a lot.
+Well, look, I will say this, because you and I have debated the issue of immigration a lot.

-Um, although in this debate when you guys have it, I'm gonna let you two go at it because I don't think it's fair if I get in the middle, it's that's gonna be two on one.
+Although in this debate, when you guys have it, I'm going to let you two go at it because I don't think it's fair if I get in the middle.

 You and I do disagree on some aspects of immigration, but you have come around.